narojkumar99/android-speech/README.md

 ```
 wherever you want in your code.
 You can adjust the level of detail from DEBUG to OFF.

-The library logger uses `android.util.Log` by default, so you will get the output in `LogCat`.
+The library logger use `android.util.Log` by default, so you will get the output in `LogCat`.
 If you want to redirect logs to different output or use a different logger, you can provide your own delegate implementation like this:
 ```java
 Logger.setLoggerDelegate(new Logger.LoggerDelegate() {
     @Override